 We did not identify any head-to-head studies that directly compared rivaroxaban + ASA to DAPT in patients with stable CVD.
 Although an indirect comparison of the risk of major adverse cardiovascular events in patients with a recent MI suggested that DAPT may provide a similar cardioprotective benefit as rivaroxaban + ASA, clinically significant differences in the way major bleeding was defined in the clinical trials of focus precluded a companion analysis of relative bleeding risks.
-We therefore have low certainty of whether rivaroxaban + ASA provides a negative, comparable, or positive net health benefit compared to DAPT ("I").
+We also note that those with a recent MI represented a relatively small subset of patients in the COMPASS trial, so the comparative benefits and risks of these two strategies in the remaining CAD and PAD population are unknown.
+We therefore have low certainty of whether rivaroxaban + ASA provides a negative, comparable, or positive net health benefit compared to DAPT in patients with CAD or PAD ("I").